-The Best and Worst Patriotic Superstars of All-Time in WWE
+The Best and Worst Patriotic Superstars of All Time in WWE

 So why is it one of the worst patriotic characters of the time?

-Because the viewpoints of Colter and Swagger may have been those of a portion of the country, they were equally radical and not at all reflective of American patriotism.
-Sure, they chanted "WE THE PEOPLE" at every opportunity, but not in a show of unity with their fellow countrymen but as if to say they, and those who believe like them, are the real Americans.
+Because while the viewpoints of Colter and Swagger may have been those of a portion of the country, they were equally radical and not at all reflective of American patriotism.
+Sure, they chanted "WE THE PEOPLE" at every opportunity, but not in a show of unity with their fellow countrymen, but as if to say they, and those who thought like them, were the real Americans.

-That is not the case and, like the JBL character before them, some of their ideals pushed the line of good taste and ultimately led to the personas being watered down when all was said and done.
+That was not the case and, like the JBL character before them, some of their ideals pushed the line of good taste and ultimately led to the personas being watered down when all was said and done.

 Best: Lex Luger